X-Legendary/Web-Terminal/README.md

 Why would you bother to use a project like this?
 Well, this project allow you to search many programming relating websites, while still keeping that terminal style in your browser.

 ## Usage
 You can check out the deployed version [here](https://x-legendary.github.io/Web-Terminal/).
-You can also set it as your browser's homepage or new tab, so you don't have to navigate to it every time
+You can also set it as your browser's homepage or new tab, so you don't have to navigate to it every time.

 ## Disclaimer
 You can read the full disclaimer [here](https://github.com/X-Legendary/Web-Terminal/blob/main/docs/disclaimer.md).